SamPom100/CS411_Project/Assignments/Assignment2.md

 ## User Story 3:
 Topic Sentence: “As a user I want to be able to add people to my travel plans“ Happy Path: The user will open our web app and login into their profile.
 They will find their existing booking in their profile and they will have the option to add people to their current plans.
 They can then add the emails fo the people they to share their plans with.
 If the person who receives the invite wants to accept it, they can accept the invitation and will be directed to the web application and can then view the travel plans.
 If the person does not want to accept the invitation they can just decline the invitation and they will not be able to view travel plans.
-Exceptions:Issues that can arise with this is that the user could input the incorrect email and the travel plans could not be sent to the correct person.
+Exceptions: Issues that can arise with this is that the user could input the incorrect email and the travel plans could not be sent to the correct person.
 Also depending on the types of packages selected the user may encounter a limit on the number of people they are allowed to share their travel details with.
-Description of Feauture: This feature is important because it will enable the user to share their plans with their friends and we can have people creating group trips together on the website to making travel planning much easier for people.
+Description of Feature: This feature is important because it will enable the user to share their plans with their friends and we can have people creating group trips together on the website to making travel planning much easier for people.
 This is a benefit to people that frequently travel in groups as to not have any gaps in communication with each other.

 &nbsp;
 &nbsp;
 &nbsp;

 ## User Story 4:
 Happy path: